Indoor Air Quality

 Indoor air quality is affected by anything that releases gas or particles, which include combustion, personal-care products and activities, and even outdoor air quality.

 Inadequate ventilation will trap contaminated air inside and can keep clean, fresh air from getting in.
 If you have unmaintained heating and air conditioning systems, your clogged air filters and dirty ducts will contribute to dust and mites in the air.
 Dampness in your house caused by floods, leaks, high humidity, or an unmaintained humidifier or dehumidifier can create mold and bacteria.
-Call Griffin Heating and Air Conditioning, Inc. for help in detecting the possible sources in your home.
+Call Griffin Heating & Air Conditioning for help in detecting the possible sources in your home.

 You May Be Polluting Your Own Air!